Tsatsiki: Friends Forever (2001) - full transcript

 Yes, to West Bridge.

-~ No, it's probably best that you go on out.
+- No, it's probably best you go outside.

 Why aren't you dressed?